sdss/apogee2_tutorials/examples/readme.md

 # Examples
 This section has code snippets affiliated with the APOGEE2 DR17 [Examples Web Documentation](https://www.sdss.org/dr17/irspec/catalogs/).

-For each of the following science applications, we try to explain how one would go about investigating using the Catalog Archive Server (SQL), Science Archive WebApplication (Web Application), and Science Archive Server (File Server, with examples in IDL and Python).
+For each of the following science applications, we try to explain how one would go about investigating using the *Catalog Archive Server* (SQL), *Science Archive WebApp* (Web Application), and *Science Archive Server* (File Server, with examples in IDL and Python).
+Many instructions for the *Science Archive Server* can also be applied to the [SciServer](https://www.sciserver.org/), which is a server-side computational platform.

 For those unfamiliar with how SDSS data is stored, here is a summary: